-Through our rigorous bottom-up research process we gain an in-depth understanding of ESG issues at a company level before they escalate and potentially threaten the value of our clients’ investments.
+Through our rigorous bottom-up research process we gain an in-depth understanding of Environmental, Social and Governance (ESG) issues at a company level before they escalate and potentially threaten the value of our clients’ investments.

 We have been a signatory to the UN Principles for Responsible Investment (UNPRI) since 2012.

 We are proud of our ratings - in 2017 we scored A+ in Strategy & Governance and for our fixed income strategies and maintained our A rating for both equity strategies.

 Source: UN Principles for Responsible Investment - ‘Overall Strategy &Governance 2017’